edm00se/blog/_posts/2014-09-18-rest-is-best.md

 You knew I was going to bring up application structure, didn't you?
 The dichotomy of the server-side application logic and the client-side application logic must be apparent now.
 It's precisely why, when <a href="http://twitter.com/markyroden">Mark Roden</a> gave his <a href="http://xomino.com/2014/09/02/mwlug-2014-slide-deck-write-once-run-anywhere-angular-js-in-xpages/">Write Once, Run Anywhere: Angular.js in XPages</a> session at MWLUG, he admitted (begrudgingly, I might add) that to properly build a larger application, a developer would want to enforce application and work flow validation on the server; aka- <a href="http://twitter.com/tsamples">"everybody needs a Toby"</a>.
 This would be done by writing a custom servlet or REST implementation, which would validate before directly committing into a Domino document.
 If your application is simple and your field data is strictly textual and you trust your users to not put bogus data into their network POST or PUT operations, DDS is great.

 ### Domino Data Services
 This is the biggest downside of the Domino Data Service in my opinion.
 The Domino Data Service gives us the ability to perform the CRUD operations against Domino Documents and Views, but there's no computeWithForm, which would give us as least a way of invoking an agent on save.
 But, it's better than nothing.
 So, would a developer benefit from structuring their application with data models and controller classes?
 Absolutely!
-In fact, you might think there was a reason I wrote <a href="{{ site.url }}/xpages/unraveling-the-mvc-mysteries/">that long winded post last</a> before this one ;-).
+In fact, you might think there was a reason I wrote <a href="/xpages/unraveling-the-mvc-mysteries/">that long winded post last</a> before this one ;-).

 ### Summarizing
 As you can see, M-V-C is a thing.
 It's great idea for your server-side application logic and there are a great many awesome M-V-C client-side frameworks (like Angular) that can help you expedite your front-end logic.
 So please, let's build better apps.
 REST can get us there with lighter weight network requests and in-browser processing of data and application logic.
 We can reduce our network calls, sizes of data transferred, and made our performance response time nearly negligible (limited only to the time it takes the client-side JS code to perform the rebuild of the HTML and the initial page load).

 <figure>
-  <amp-img src="{{ site.url }}/assets/images/post_images/keanu_front-back-segregation.jpg"
+  <amp-img src="/assets/images/post_images/keanu_front-back-segregation.jpg"
   alt="Keanu reaction" height="400" width="800"></amp-img>
  <figcaption>make a better Domino app!</figcaption>
 </figure>